Face on Mars

 A nice article “Paranormal Phenomena: The Face on Mars: Once and for All” contains some background material on the ensuing kerfuffle, including links to large NASA images of the entire regions photographed.

 In 1998, the Mars Global Surveyor (MGS) reached the Red Planet with far better, more high-resolution equipment than Viking had carried.
 Initially, NASA had not planned to re-map the Cydonia region, but public outcry was so great that in April 1998, the MGS was programmed to re-photograph segments of the Cydonia region, including at least one of the face (there was also something on ‘pyramids’ there which we will not cover here).
-If you move the mouse over the adjacent figure, the newer photo appears, roughly shifted and rotated to match the one taken 22 years earlier.
+If you move the mouse over the adjacent figure (or tap it), the newer photo appears, shifted and rotated to match the one taken 22 years earlier.
 You can judge for yourself whether you interpret this as a face – about 2.5 km tall, 2 km wide and about 0.5 km of height – staring right out into space…

 Of course, none of the inevitable conspiracy theories was quenched by the new image.